-For the most of the people, above two methods are more than enough.
-However rooting allows you to backup more data than anything else easily.
+For the most of the people, the above two methods are more than enough.
+However, rooting allows you to back up more data than anything else easily.
 However, please note that rooting to only backup your data is pointless.
-This method should be used, if your device is already rooted.
+This method should be used if your device is already rooted.

 - Download and open the app.
-It can be easily found on play store.
+It can be easily found on Google’s Play Store.

 - Tap the menu button in the top-right corner and select batch actions